To finish our build

 At level 2, it's best get the other damaging spell that we did not get at level 1.
 By now, we have both Light Binding as well as Lucent Singularity.
 If you are harassing enough, these 2 spells will be enough to net you that First blood.
 Against opponents that harass hard starting from level 1, a point in Prismatic Barrier at level 2 is a good idea.
-For example, if you have that early point against a LeBlanc, the shield completely negates a level 1 Sigil of Silence, which makes it practically impossible for her to kill you pre-6.
+For example, if you have that early point against a LeBlanc, the shield completely negates a level 1 Sigil of Malice, which makes it practically impossible for her to kill you pre-6.
 Why?
 LeBlanc is heavily reliant on early aggression to get a kill at around level 4/5.
 If she can't get you to half health before then, there's no way she can kill you without jungler assistance -- something you'll be able to avoid with the early Stealth Ward.
 Just an example.

 After Lucent Singularity is maxed, we want to proceed to max out Light Binding.
 Why not Prismatic Barrier?
 You "only" have 3 damaging abilities, so if you level up the shield before your snare, your damage won't be optimal.
 Because you rely on combos, maxing out damaging abilities first is a must.
 Someone like Veigar can get away with maxing Event Horizon before Dark Matter, because Primordial Burst essentially 1 shots squishies anyway.
 You don't have that, and you typically need your entire combo to burst someone down.